-Overview (7) file folders include: photographs of Fashion Bar buildings, events, logo images, employees, and Hannah and Jack Levy.
+Abstract (7) file folders include: photographs of Fashion Bar buildings, events, logo images, employees, and Hannah and Jack Levy.
 Photos of trips to Hong Kong, Italy and Israel with Golda Meir.
-Also a photo with May D & F visible.
+Also a photo with May D and F visible.

 Abstract Future Israeli prime minister Golda Meir (Golda Mabovitch Meyerson) resided in Denver from 1913 to 1914 as a high school student.
 After an argument with her parents, she ran away from Milwaukee to join her sister Shayna Mabovitch Korngold and her husband Sam in Denver.
 Shayna was one of the many east European Jews who flocked to Colorado to "chase the cure" for tuberculosis.
 Shana was a patient at both the National Jewish Hospital (NJH) and later at the Jewish Consumptives' Relief...

 Abstract Future Israeli prime minister Golda Meir (center) stands with her sister and brother-in-law, Shana and Sam Korngold, and their daughter, Judith.
 The formal portrait was taken in Denver, Colorado.

 Abstract Formal studio portrait of Golda Meir (standing) with the Korngold family.
 Seated left to right are Shana Korngold, Judy Korngold, and Sam Korngold.
 Shana and Golda are sisters.